pricing

 As a bakery owner, understanding your true production cost per item is the foundation of everything else:

 You can’t price your baked goods correctly until you know what they actually cost to make.
-That’s the whole problem — and it’s what Craftybase is designed to solve.
+That’s the problem.
+And costing each recipe manually — updating every formula when butter prices spike — is the part that eventually breaks the spreadsheet.

 Craftybase is bakery management software built for small-batch food producers.
 You record your ingredients and what you pay for them.
 You build recipes that capture exactly what goes into each batch.
-Craftybase takes it from there — calculating cost per unit, tracking what’s in stock, and keeping your pricing grounded in real numbers rather than estimates.
+From there, Craftybase calculates cost per unit automatically, tracks your ingredient stock, and keeps your pricing grounded in real numbers.

-When an ingredient price changes, every recipe using that ingredient updates automatically.
+When an ingredient price changes, every recipe using that ingredient updates.
 When you’ve completed a batch, your inventory adjusts.
 When tax time arrives, your COGS figures are already there.

-It’s not a complex system to learn.
-Most bakers are up and running within a session.
+Most bakers are up and running within a single session.

 Frequently Asked Questions